truust-io/docs.truust.io/content/payment-flows.md

 - `BANKWIRE` - Completes the payment using a bank transfer
 - `WALLET` - Completes the payment using the funds located at the specified `wallet_id` parameter

 Once the `payin` is created through our API, you must redirect the user to the `direct_link` property.
-From this moment, **the user will be redirected from us to the gateway** page to complete the payment without any more interaction with us.
+From this moment, **the user will be redirected again from our site to the payments gateway** to complete the transaction.
+We won't have any interaction with the user in the payments page.

-When the buyer finishes the payment process, he is redirected to the URL that you set when creating the order on the step 1 or a default one provided by us.
+When the buyer finishes the payment process, **he will be redirected to the URL that you set** when creating the order (Step 1) or a default one provided by us.

 The order status on this moment shall be `PUBLISHED` if the payment is sucessful or `FAILURE` if there is a problem during the payment.
+In this case, **you can use the same link to allow the user a new try** without the need to create a new order/payin.

 ### 3. Seller receives seller_link, accepts the order and completes the Payout

 After the payment is done, you should notify the seller about the payment status.
 The seller must navigate to the `seller_link` provided by us, accept the order and fill the bank account information where the money will be deposited.
-Once the seller fills in that information, he is redirected to the URL that you set up on step 1.
+Once the seller fills in that information, he is redirected to the URL that you set on Step 1.

 Again, if **you prefer to complete this process totally on your side**, you must create the associated `payout` to this order and **accept the order with our API**.
 The available payout types are: